courseKA/FinalProject_JarcomputersLenovo/README.md

 Install dependencies:
 pip install -r requirements.txt

-The requirements are in requiremnts.txt file.
+The requirements are in requirements.txt file.